 - 9 steps to creating, formatting, pitching, and sharing your press release

-Once you understand the formula for all successful press releases you will start to see the results you want.
+Once you understand the formula for creating a press release you will start to see the results you’re after.

 Let’s take a look at the anatomy of the perfect press release and how you can go about creating one yourself, one that can form the heart of a successful PR plan.

 But first, the essential foundation.

-If you’re going to learn how to write a press release for your business, launch or event you need to understand the real purpose of this document – it’s to communicate that you have a news story to share.
+If you’re going to learn how to write a press release for your business, launch, event or crisis communication you need to understand its real purpose – to show that you have a NEWS story.